 • Question: what is it like being a computer scientist

 Asked by fact519pock on 2 Mar 2025.
+This question was also asked by sept519coss.

 • Photo: Chris Heunen